A job interview is challenging enough by itself. But what if you want a flexible schedule to go with the new job?

 Warning: It Could be a Deal-Breaker (on Either Side)

-Are you willing to risk having the offer withdrawn if they perceive your request as unreasonable?
-That’s another possibility for which you need to be prepared.
+- Are you willing to risk having the offer withdrawn if they perceive your request as unreasonable?
+That’s an unlikely—but potential—possibility for which you need to be prepared.

 - Take a look at the big picture of your circumstances to determine how you should proceed with asking and negotiating.

 Much of work-life management (and life in general) is about trade-offs; if you really want the job—

 - the commute is smooth,

 —a lower risk approach is to get hired first, then negotiate a flexible arrangement after you’ve established yourself there.

 Otherwise, focus your job search efforts on employers and jobs that offer flexibility from the start.

 PS: If you read this article because you want to quit your current job to get a more flexible one, hold on!

 Despite your doubts about it, the job you’re in now offers the fastest way to get a flexible work arrangement.
 Even where there’s no policy.